Code42 Computer Backup

 Faculty accounts are in a group that backs up audio and video files, but not software installers, disk images, and virtual machines.

 How does Code42 work?

 Once the software is installed and your computer is activated on our backup server, Code42 will backup all of your files to a central server once.
-After that, the software will only copy new and changed files.
+After that, the software will only copy new and changed data.

 Real-time data protection

-Since replication is continuous, your data is backed up as it is saved and modified, not just daily or weekly.
+Your data is backed up as it is saved and modified, not just daily or weekly.
 If your computer is busy, Code42 will adjust its operations so that it isn't competing with your other applications or bandwidth.